JoshPattman/spotpuppy-go/README.md

 ### MotorController
 * `DummyMotorController` - This does nothing.
 It is there as a placeholder for performance testing
 * `pca9685/PCAMotorController` - This is a motor controller designed to interface with the pca9685 servo controller.
 Tested only on rpi4
+### RotationSensor
+* `DummyRotationSensor` - This does nothing.
+It is there as a placeholder for performance testing
+* `arduinompu/ArduinoMpu` - This connects to an arduino over serial that is running `simple` branch of [this](github.com/joshpattman/arduino-mpu6050) repo.
+The arduino is then connected to an mpu6050
 ## Custom type implementations
 ### LegIK
 A `LegIK` controller describes a type that takes am input `(x,y,z)` in space relative to the leg, and returns a number of motor rotations.
 Some example coordinates: